Forget about complicated baking charts! Discover the best tool you need during your baking journey - a cake pan sizes converter.

 - To get the most accurate dimension of a pan, measure inside pan edge to the opposite inside edge so that you do not include the thickness of the pan.

-- This calculator takes into consideration the shapes (round, square, or rectangular) and the surface area of baking pans.
-The hight of the cake remains unchanged.
+- This cake calculator considers different types of pans (round pan, square pan, loaf pan, square pan, or rectangular pan) and the surface area of baking pans.
+The height of the cake remains unchanged.

-- For springform pans, use this tool if you scale the recipe for a springform pan with another springform pan (i.e., 10-inch springform pan recipe to an 8-inch springform pan).
+- For springform pans, use this tool to scale the recipe for a springform pan with another springform pan (i.e., 10-inch springform pan recipe to an 8-inch springform pan).